datapane/datapane/docs/docs/tutorials/automation/index.md

 # Automation

-Automating report creation, including via GitHub Actions.
+Automating app creation, including via GitHub Actions.

 ## Introduction

-Once you have a report you're happy with, you often need to generate it automatically; for instance, to run on a schedule, or to be triggered through an API.
-To make this easier, Datapane provides a GitHub action which allows you to run your Python script automatically to generate and publish a new report.
+Once you have an app you're happy with, you often need to generate it automatically; for instance, to run on a schedule, or to be triggered through an API.
+To make this easier, Datapane provides a GitHub action which allows you to run your Python script automatically to generate and publish a new app.

 [Datapane Build](https://github.com/marketplace/actions/datapane-build){ .md-button }